 Low rolling hills covered in olive groves dominate the skyline, while an array of colourful houses line the banks of the River Arno, it can only be one place.

 The goosebump-inducing Tuscan capital is home to art, history and culture.
 In the famous home of the Renaissance Masters, paintings are aplenty, but there’s more to see.

 Basilicas, piazzas, palazzos, towers, markets and local delicacies are just some of the Florentine delights.
 Regardless of how long you have to spend in this iconic Italian city, you’re sure to fall absolutely in love.

 Even before the serious research has begun, several of Florence’s famous sites spring to mind: the Uffizi Gallery, Michelangelo’s David and the Basilica di Santa Croce.
 However, there are other jewels in Florence’s coveted crown.

 To make time for each and every attraction, you’ll be wondering how many days to spend in Florence.
 In order to visit all of the city’s main attractions, you’ll need to spend a minimum of 3 days in Florence.

-If you’d prefer to travel at a more leisurely pace, then 4 days in Florence will give you a bit more time to explore the city.
-The extra day will add to your Florence itinerary, as you may even have time for a day trip to places like Pisa, Lucca or Siena or even sip wines in the world-famous Chianti region!
+If you’d prefer to travel at a more leisurely pace, then 4 days will give you a bit more time to explore the city.
+The extra day will add to your itinerary, as you may even have time for a day trip to places like Pisa, Lucca or Siena or even sip wines in the world-famous Chianti region!